MSE-QualityAssurance/recitation-4-f23/README.md

 mvn spotbugs:check
 ```

-To obtain a `.xml` report rather than printing in the command line, execute the following command:
+To obtain a `.xml` report rather than printing in the command line, execute the following command.
+To read the entire report in one screen, you may want to wrap the text (`CMD + Shift + P > Wrap > Toggle Word Wrap`):

 ```
 mvn spotbugs:spotbugs
 ```

 3. Analyze the types of bugs raised after executing the command.